Cooking In Italy: Being Part of the Family at Mami Camilla

 Our group was mostly Brits, Irish and some other Europeans.
-Instead of dining in a more traditional restaurant setting, we sat together a long table, and each course got congrats from those who hadn't had the fun of helping cook.
+Instead of dining in a more traditional restaurant setting, we sat together at a long table, and each course got congrats from those who hadn’t had the fun of helping cook.

 One evening we were joined by a boisterous Scottish couple who got out a guitar and serenaded us with songs about Mami Camilla.
 Afterward, we sang every song we could think of and got a real treat when an Irish young lady sang sweet ballads.